EctoGearsBuilders/Ghostbusters-Multitool-System/README.md

 Here's is where Ectogears guides, 3D files , firmware are located.
 The idea of the Multitool system is individually controlled parts.
 Where you can just make a part to add to the existing system.

+##  Standalone Hybrid Modular Interface Device

+This is the simplest version of the HMI device.
+I have sold out multiple universal units but it seems its far too complicated to rewire.
+So you can get the latest firmware of this with a minor buzzing issue fix .
+Simply flash it to convert to standalone version.

 ##  Piggyback Multitool System

 Switch Board is designed to be added to a proton pack that is already has its own electronic board.
 Without interering with the current electronics, Switch board uses the buttons, toggles at the Neutrona wand to know what is the proton pack states now and then communicate with the other multitool system boards.